 Since our first publication in 1996, numerous studies have used the data published in Economic Freedom of the World to examine the impact of economic freedom on investment, economic growth, income levels, and poverty rates.
 Virtually without exception, these studies have found that countries with institutions and policies more consistent with economic freedom have higher investment rates, more rapid economic growth, higher income levels, and a more rapid reduction in poverty rates.

 The most recent comprehensive data available are from 2020.
 Hong Kong remains in the top position, though its rating fell an additional 0.28 points.
 Singapore, once again, comes in second.
 The next highest-scoring nations are Switzerland, New Zealand, Denmark, Australia, United States, Estonia, Mauritius, and Ireland.

 The rankings of some other major countries are Japan (12th), Canada (14th), Germany (25th), Italy (44th), France (54th), Mexico (64th), India (89th), Russia (94th), Brazil (114th), and China (116th).

 Ten lowest-rated countries

-The ten lowest-rated countries are: Central African Republic, Democratic Republic of Congo, Syria, Republic of Congo, Iran, Zimbabwe, Algeria, Libya, Sudan, and, lastly, Venezuela.
+The ten lowest-rated countries are: Democratic Republic of Congo, Algeria, Republic of Congo, Iran, Libya, Argentina, Syria, Zimbabwe, Sudan, and lastly, Venezuela.

 Nations that are economically free out-perform non-free nations in indicators of well-being

-- In the top quartile, the average income of the poorest 10% was $14,400, compared to $1,549 in the bottom quartile (PPP constant 2017, international$) (exhibit 1.7).
+- In the top quartile, the average income of the poorest 10% was $14,204, compared to $1,736 in the bottom quartile (PPP constant 2017, international $) (exhibit 1.7).
 Interestingly, the average income of the poorest 10% in the most economically free nations is more than twice the average per-capita income in the least free nations.